Shaun Woodward

-Shaun Anthony Woodward (born 26 October 1958) is a British politician who served as Secretary of State for Northern Ireland from 2007 to 2010.
+Shaun Anthony Woodward (born 26 October 1958) is a British Labour Party (UK) politician who served as Secretary of State for Northern Ireland from 2007 to 2010.

 A former television researcher and producer, Woodward began his political career in the Conservative Party.
 He was elected in 1997 as Conservative MP for Witney, but joined Labour in 1999.
 He then served as Labour MP for St Helens South from 2001 to 2015.

 After serving in junior ministerial offices in the Northern Ireland Office and Department for Culture, Media and Sport, Woodward served in the cabinet from 28 June 2007 to 11 May 2010 as Secretary of State for Northern Ireland.
 Following the 2010 general election, Woodward was the Shadow Secretary of State for Northern Ireland until 7 October 2011, when he was replaced by Vernon Coaker.

 Early life and education

 Woodward was educated at Bristol Grammar School, at the time a direct grant grammar school, and now an independent day school, followed by Jesus College, Cambridge, where he studied English literature.
 He also studied at Harvard University as a Kennedy Scholar.
 From 1981 to 1982, he was parliamentary lobbyist for the National Consumer Council.
 From 1982 to 1990, he worked as a researcher and producer for BBC TV News and Current Affairs on the programmes That's Life!, Panorama and Newsnight.
 He subsequently wrote a book about Ben Hardwick, Britain's youngest liver transplant patient who had been a subject of That's Life!.
 From 1991 to 1992, he was director of communications for the Conservative Party.